 What this means is that "The Secret She Kept" is a bit all over the place.
 In some places it tries to look at the effects of someone who has mental health issues and how the medication used to keep life in check also robs them off their ability to work to their full potential and how missing a dose can lead to irrational thoughts.
 But we also see in the case how Tia is scared she will lose Lance if he ever learned the truth and so we have her and her mother trying to keep things from him.
 But the flip side to this is that "The Secret She Kept" is also an examination of love and acceptance as we wonder whether Lance is so in love with Tia that he can do the same.

-What this all boils down to is that "The Secret She Kept" tries to straddle the line of being an informative look at bipolar disorder but then also be a drama surrounding a family who have inherited mental illnesses and with them have come a lot of secrets.
-It does make it entertaining but at times the thriller side of this weakens the exploration of mental illness.
+What this all boils down to is that "The Secret She Kept" tries to straddle the line of being an informative look at mental illness but then also be a drama surrounding a family who have inherited mental illnesses and with them have come a lot of secrets.
+It makes "The Secret She Kept" entertaining but at times the thriller side of this weakens the exploration of mental illness.